Prasanka-Madhushan/Prasanka-Madhushan/README.md

 ---

 ## 💫 About Me:
-👨‍🎓 I’m an undergraduate at NSBM/Plymouth University.<br>
+👨‍🎓 I’m an graduate at NSBM/Plymouth University.<br>
-🖥️ Looking to collaborate on web development projects.<br>
+🖥️ Looking to collaborate on web/mobile development projects.<br>
-💬 Ask me about web development and UI design.<br>
+💬 Ask me about web/mobile development.<br>
 ✨ Fun fact: I'm lazy but smart.

 ## 💻 Tech Stack: